 City of Yakima response to COVID-19

-The COVID-19 (coronavirus) pandemic is a rapidly evolving situation with more than 3,000 confirmed cases in Yakima County.
-The City has declared an emergency due to concerns about its possible spread.
+The COVID-19 (coronavirus) pandemic is an evolving situation with more than 30,000 confirmed cases and over 400 deaths in Yakima County.

 - We encourage you to use our online services.
 They include the City’s Online Permit Center and utility services webpages.